CONNECT is a center for research and innovation in elementary education.

 Conducting Research at UCLA Lab School

-An essential element in the CONNECT network is UCLA Lab School, part of UCLA’s Graduate School of Education & Information Studies.
+An essential element in the CONNECT network is UCLA Lab School, part of School of Education & Information Studies.
 The school’s classrooms, offices and playgrounds serve as dynamic sites for teachers, administrators and researchers to explore topics and issues relevant to children’s education and development.

 The goals of CONNECT and the school are to stimulate innovative research that has implications for educational practices in schools serving diverse populations of children, and to encourage the exchange of ideas among scholars, practitioners and others concerned with child development and school reform.